-On their journey through alligator infested swamps, over boiling peanut butter pits and across acid rivers, students develop better cooperation, leadership and problem-solving skills.
+On their journey through alligator infested swamps and across acid rivers, students develop better cooperation, leadership and problem-solving skills.
 Depending on the students' ages, activities become progressively more difficult and complex.
 It is recommended our staff lead this class.